 Everyone knows the big ones, like Washington and Lincoln.
 Everyone knows the recent ones.
 But the other ones – the ones we don’t carve into mountainsides – those can be tricky.
 There’s been fewer than 50 Presidents in US history, which makes it a much smaller data set than Countries of the World… and yet the guess rates are pretty similar.
 So let’s brush up on the most forgotten US Presidents in history and see why that might be.

-Note: The Sporcle quiz, US Presidents, has been played nearly 8 million times!
+Note: The Sporcle quiz, US Presidents, has been played over 8 million times!
 Using the results of the quiz, we’ve compiled a list of the most forgotten US Presidents.
 Next to each US President, you will find the percentage of users who are able to remember them based on data from the quiz.

 The Five Most Forgotten US Presidents